 Red flag: A candidate who constantly needs something new and different each day might not be suited for this position.
 Most successful candidates will likely prefer perfecting the same skills over time.

-What you want to hear: It is important that you’re candidate emphasizes that they are rarely late.
+What you want to hear: When responding to this Barista interview question it is important that your candidate emphasizes that they are rarely late.
 However, in the unlikely occurrence they were late, they would immediately notify their manager and apologize to their co-workers upon arrival.

 Red flag: A responsible worker understands how being late interrupts the efficient operations of the store, and inconveniences fellow co-workers.
-A candidate who is indifferent to these outcomes will not be a good team member.
+A Barista interview candidate who appears indifferent to these outcomes will not be a good team member.

-What you want to hear: A great candidate will already be familiar with the staff, drinks, food, and/or services your business provides.
-If they haven’t experienced your establishment, have they researched your business to learn everything they can?
+What you want to hear: A great Barista interview candidate will already be familiar with the staff, drinks, food, and/or services your business provides.
+If they haven’t experienced your establishment, have they researched your business to learn everything they can before the job interview?
 Listen for what they can discuss in reasonable detail, such as the atmosphere, food products, service, reputation, and the like.

 Red flag: If they are excited about your business and the prospect of being part of the team, they’ll likely bring that energy to their customer service.
 If they are low energy or see your company as just another place to work, they won’t likely be the type of employee you’re looking for.